Aphthona abdominalis

 Adult

-stage: Adults appear to live for 40 to 55 days, and
+stage: Adults appear to live for 40 to 55 days,

-diapause.
-The adults usually hide among plant (soil) duff and
+generation) begin diapause.
+The adults usually hide among

-stones and branches on the soil.
-This species is more gray to
+This species is more gray to straw-colored than the other

-Aphthona species.
-The head, prothorax and
+species.
+The head, prothorax and mesothorax are

-is also relatively small, measuring an average of 2.0 mm (0.08 in) long
+This species is also relatively small, measuring an average of 2.0

-1.0 mm wide.
-The outer pair of wings is transparent and
+mm (0.08 in) long by 1.0 mm wide.
+The outer pair of wings is

 Effects:

-Destructive stages: Adult and larval.
+stages: Adult and larval.
 The larva have the

-effect on the plant.
+greatest effect on the plant.

-species: Leafy spurge, (
+Plant species: Leafy spurge, (

 Euphorbia esula).